coldzhang/demo-cpp-convert-to-pdf/readme.md

 This example uses LEADTOOLS to convert vector images and documents to PDF files:
 + Convert document to document-based PDF using SVG (no OCR)
-+ Convert vector to vector based PDF using SVG
++ Convert vector to vector-based PDF using SVG